Mildred Blaxter

-Early life
+Early life and education

-She was born Mildred Lillington Hall on 27 March 1925 in Jesmond, Newcastle-upon-Tyne, the elder child and only daughter of Robert Charlton Hall, a bank manager, and his wife, Mildred Violet Hall, née Gleed (1897–1963), an actress.
-She was educated at St Anne's College, Oxford, and earned a bachelor's degree in English in 1949, and was the first woman to be assistant editor of the student newspaper, Isis.
+Blaxter was born Mildred Lillington Hall on 27 March 1925 in Jesmond, Newcastle-upon-Tyne, the elder child and only daughter of Robert Charlton Hall, a bank manager, and his wife, Mildred Violet Hall (née Gleed), an actress.
+As World War II broke out in 1939, her father, who she remembered as "actively anti-intellectual", had a deep "apocalyptic view of the War" and decided to sent the children away.
+By that time, the British government had initiated a body called Children's Overseas Reception Board (CORB) which organised mass evacuation of British children to the safer Dominion countries and US.